In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Address: Guillermo Prieto 103, Jamaica, Mexico City

-This popular Mexican sandwich is iconic in Mexico City.
-It is a sandwich made of a particular type of bread drenched in red guajillo salsa.
+Pambazo is one of the most iconic Mexican sandwiches; it’s made of a particular type of bread drenched in red guajillo chili sauce.

-Pambazos use pan basso, a tough and chewy white bread that keeps its shape and texture after it is soaked in sauce.
+Pambazos use pan basso, a tough and chewy white bread that keeps its shape and texture after it’s soaked in sauce.

 You’ll find street carts all over the capital selling these sandwiches.
 Look for reddish sandwiches being lightly fried on a comal.